Loeken, Mary R., Ph.D.

 Our ongoing studies investigate the mechanisms by which Pax3 is regulated during normal development and how oxidative stress inhibits this process, how Pax3 stimulates p53 degradation, and how Pax3 and p53 interact to regulate differentiation.
 We are also interested in broader regulation of progenitor cells by maternal diabetes during islet development, and the significance of Pax3 regulation of p53 in normal and pathological conditions.

-Mary Loeken, Ph.D., is an Investigator in the Section on Islet Cell Biology and Regenerative Medicine at Joslin and an Associate Professor of Medicine at Harvard Medical School.
-She received her doctorate in Reproductive Endocrinology at the University of Maryland School of Medicine and did postdoctoral training at the National Cancer Institute's Laboratory of Molecular Virology before coming to Joslin.
+Mary Loeken, Ph.D., is an Investigator in the Section on Islet Cell and Regenerative Biology at Joslin and an Associate Professor of Medicine at Harvard Medical School.
+She received her doctorate in Reproductive Endocrinology at the University of Maryland School of Medicine and did postdoctoral training at the National Cancer Institute's Laboratory of Molecular Virology before coming to Joslin in 1988.
 In 1992 she was named a Capps Scholar in Diabetes Research at Harvard Medical School, which also awarded her a Scholars in Medicine Award in 1998.
-She is an expert on the study of birth defects resulting from diabetic pregnancy and has served on study sections for the NIH, the Juvenile Diabetes Research Foundation, and the American Diabetes Association, and on the Editorial Board for the journal, Diabetes.
-She is an Associate Member of the Diabetic Pregnancy Study Group of the European Association for the Study of Diabetes.
+She is an expert on the study of birth defects resulting from diabetic pregnancy and has served on study sections for the NIH, the Juvenile Diabetes Research Foundation, and the American Diabetes Association.
+She has served on the Editorial Board for the journal, Diabetes and is a co-editor of Diabetes Metabolism Research and Reviews.
+She is an International Member of the Diabetic Pregnancy Study Group of the European Association for the Study of Diabetes from which she received the John Stowers Research Award in 2008.